From atmospheric horror through thriller and coming-of-age story, these Icelandic movies are all masterpieces in their own league.

 However, Iceland is a genuine gem on the cinematic map of the world.

-The industry there’s thriving now, with Icelandic movies regularly visiting film festivals around the world.
-The filmmakers there have a peculiar view of the reality, with often breathtaking landscapes to accompany these compelling stories.
-And it might be the smallest country that will boast its first Netflix Original soon.
+The industry’s thriving there now, with Icelandic movies regularly visiting film festivals around the world.
+The filmmakers have often a unique view of reality, with often breathtaking landscapes to accompany these compelling stories.
+A Netflix Original series is rumored to be in the works too, marking Iceland as one of the smallest countries to ever have a local production by the streaming platform.

 If you’re not familiar with what Iceland has to offer film-wee, you’ve come to the right place.
 Here are 12 darlings that you should add to your watchlist.